zerovm/chef-rax-public/README.md

 You'll need a version of ansible with the rax module and the pyrax libraryinstalled.

+Constantine:
+As I get no love from Ansible team for some reason, for now it's better to use our Ansible fork at https://github.com/zerovm/ansible.git
+It has both parted and parted_facts modules and all the rax fixes

 ## How to setup

 1. Create/choose ssh key for the new servers, let's denote its location by `PRV_KEY` and its name by `KEY_NAME`